abuehl/docs/no-implicit-import.md

 ...
 ```

-This is a problem when we want to split the interface into partitions
+This presents a problem when we want to split the interface into partitions

 ```cpp
 // Translation unit #3